Virtual Film Series Program

 Holy Silence highlights the debate over the Vatican’s role during the Holocaust as well as America’s positions in this respect.
 This is a very compelling film, leaving the audience to decide what really was the Vatican’s role and position.
 This film premiered ahead of the imminent opening of the Secret Vatican Archives for 1939-1958; it provides historical context for 17 million pages of documents being released.

 A middle-aged baseball fan goes to Delray Beach seeking out George “Happy” Halliday, a modest man who once played second base for the 1962 New York Mets.
 The fan has brought a baseball signed by members of the team that Happy played for; a baseball which will become much more valuable once his old hero signs it.

 Saturday, Oct 31 to Tuesday Nov, 3

-Viewing window opens at 7:30pm Saturday, Oct 31.
-After the film becomes available you’ll have 72 hours to start watching.
-Once you begin watching, you’ll have 24 hours to finish watching.
+Viewing window opens at 7:30pm Saturday, October 31.
+After the film becomes available you will have 72 hours to start watching.
+Once you begin watching, you will have 24 hours to finish watching.

 Those Who Remained | Hungary

 Discussion Panel Monday November 2, 8:30pm